Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Be a skilled worker**
     Their last residence permit must have been a [[Blue Card]], or a §18a, §18b or §18d [work visa](/glossary/Work%20Visa).[^68] If they had a different residence permit, follow the [requirements for everybody else](#everyone-else).
 - [ ] **Have a job**
     They must have a stable, long-term income.
-If they are unemployed, if they are in their [probation period](/glossary/Probezeit), or if their work contract ends in the next 6 months, you might not get a [PR](/glossary/Niederlassungserlaubnis).
-If they have a history of stable employment, you might get it anyway.[^36]
+If they are unemployed, if they are in their [probation period](/glossary/Probezeit), or if their work contract ends in the next 6 months, your application will be rejected.[^36]

 ### If you have a [student visa](/glossary/Student%20visa)